Deliverous/docker-debian/README.md

     docker run -t -i -v /path/to/.ssh:/ssh deliverous/gobuild deliverous/gobuild <projects>

-if /path/to/local/project/.ssh exist, it will be use to do the "go get" command the "go get" from git+ssh repository must work from your local machine if you whant to inject it in container.
+if /ssh contain a valide ssh configuration, it will be use to do the "go get" command the "go get" from git+ssh repository must work from your local machine if you whant to inject it in container.
 For example, you can follow : http://golang-examples.tumblr.com/post/48110308878/go-get-from-git-ssh-repository